Singing Workshops are fun!

 To do that, we need to use our tummies, and the whole of our lower bodies.
 One of the best ways to wake up your lower body is by laughing, so we did plenty of that!
-For more on this, and lots more tips, please visit my 'Singing Tips' Instagram story highlights (those are the little round bubbles on the homepage- there's musical cooking too!)
+For more on this, and lots more tips, please visit my 'Singing Tips' Instagram story highlights (those are the little round bubbles on the homepage)

 Then we looked at the psychology of high notes (they're not so different from lower notes) and we did some exercises to help us with that, including a slightly unusual one from the fantastic German soprano Monica Mauch which involves reverse psychology!

 Monica encouraged me to have singing lessons after hearing me at a masterclass before a concert she gave with the brilliant Hilliard Ensemble.
-The next year, a couple of the ensemble came back to Romaldkirk Festival (one of their friends' Mum's lives there!) and I performed a quartet with them at evensong.
-Amazing things happen in Teesdale!
+The next year, a couple of the ensemble came back to Romaldkirk Festival (one of their friends' Mum's lives there) and I performed a quartet with them at evensong.

 Anyone who sings with me will know that I love vowels!
 So I shared a couple of tricks to make the most of them, based on the carol Away in a Manger.
 I asked them to sing it again, this time focussing purely on the baby in the story, and the emotions that made them feel.
 It sounded so beautiful I made a Youtube video about it!
 Click here to watch it.

-Me in Bella, my beautiful little car, after the workshop
+Me in Bella, my little car, after the workshop

 Now for a bit of work on our 'head voice', for which we sang one of my favourites- Silent Night.
 We did this first to a nice 'ooo' sound, for richness, before putting the vowels back in and setting it a bit higher, which now seemed much easier after the workshop!

-We finished with a warm down- very important!
+We finished with a warm down- which is really important.
 A bit of humming was the order of the day, which is a great thing to do in the car on your way home from choir.